We’re proud to serve as a national leader in research support to help eliminate the risk of serious injuries like commotio cordis.

 developing better protection

-Beginning in 2021, USA Lacrosse boys’ and girls’ youth rules mandate that all goalie chest protectors must meet the new NOCSAE standard.
+Beginning in 2021, USA Lacrosse boys’ and girls’ youth rules mandated that all goalie chest protectors must meet the new NOCSAE standard.
 It’s also mandatory in the NFHS boys’ and girls’ high school rules, and the NCAA men’s and women’s rules.
 Beginning in 2022, USA Lacrosse boys’ field players, NFHS boys’ field players, and NCAA men’s field players must also wear chest protection that meets the NOCSAE ND200 standard.
+Products are now available.

-The most effective treatment for sudden cardiac arrest and, indeed, the only effective response to commotio cordis, is the timely delivery of a life-saving shock or defibrillation.
+The most effective treatment for sudden cardiac arrest and the only effective response to commotio cordis is the timely delivery of a life-saving shock or defibrillation.
 Automated External Defibrillators (AED) are portable and easy-to-use devices that deliver potentially life-saving defibrillation therapy quickly and effectively.
 USA Lacrosse strongly encourages an on-site AED for all games and practices.
 The combination of immediate CPR and defibrillation with an AED can more than double a cardiac arrest victim’s chance of survival.

 CPR and First Aid Training Kit